You create three rays of fire and hurl them at targets within range. You can hurl them at one target or several.

 Scorching Ray 5e

 Scorching Ray is a straightforward damage-dealing spell that offers the opportunity to spread damage across multiple targets.
-Let’s get straight into the spell’s basics, then turn to the more contentious rules that often come up at DnD tables.
+Let’s get straight into the spell’s basics and how to use Scorching Ray in DnD 5e, then turn to the more contentious rules that often come up at DnD tables.

 -